 Our new machine has made a huge difference to the effectiveness of the treatments we provide.
 It has helped us to identify a wide range of foot and ankle problems which would have otherwise been nearly impossible to diagnose.

 Book Your Diagnostic Ultrasound Appointment for £50.00 (includes Podiatry Consultation)

 Ultrasound is an imaging method which uses high-frequency sound waves to accurately produce images of structures within the body.
 It is most commonly used when viewing a foetus during pregnancy, but it is also used throughout medicine to investigate and identify a wide variety of diseases and conditions.

 It is also sometimes referred to as a ‘Musculoskeletal Ultrasound’, which simply means that it produces pictures of muscles, tendons, ligaments, and joints within particular areas of the body.
 It is an imaging technique that is particularly useful when identifying lower limb-related conditions, such as:

 Ultrasound Guided Injection to Foot

-What is a diagnostic foot ultrasound?
+What are the main reasons to get a diagnostic foot ultrasound?

 What happens during a diagnostic foot ultrasound?